 - Expose yourself to creative ideas when allowing respondents to answer freely

 - You can include several poll questions in the same Guide step.
 The Submit button of this step submits the responses to all questions in the step.

 - You can create a poll where each question is in a different step.
 The responses of each step will be submitted once the user moves to the next step.

 - Users are allowed to click on 'Submit' without selecting a response.
 In this case, if this is a single question poll, they will not be considered as respondents.

-- In case you've included a 'Back' button in the poll and the user submits a response again to an already answered question, both responses will be registered.
+- If you include a 'Back' button in the poll and the user submits a response to an already answered question, both responses will be registered.

 Poll Best Practices

 - Be polite!
 We recommend including a 'Thank You' message as the last poll step, to acknowledge the effort that the user invested in responding to the poll.